-- The transaxle oil lubrication is SAE 20W-50 (API Service Class SL or higher) engine oil. - Inspect both transaxle cases and hoses after every 25 hours of operation for visible leaks. - The fluid levels for each transaxle can be checked visually by looking at the fluid levels in each expansion reservoir.
-When the transaxles are cold, the fluid level in the expansion reservoirs should be between 1/4 and 1/2 in.
+- The transaxle oil lubrication is SAE 20W-50 (API Service Class SL or higher) engine oil. - Inspect both transaxle cases after every 25 hours of operation for visible leaks. - The fluid level for the transaxle can be checked visually by looking at the fluid level in the expansion reservoir.
+When the transaxles are cold, the fluid level in the expansion reservoir should be between 1/4 and 1/2 in.
 (0.64 cm and 1.27 cm).